Posted by ESC on March 11, 2002

 Other epithets have evolved into honorifics as modern usage subverts their original intent to offend.
 "Bitch," for example, defined by Webster's New College Dictionary as "a spiteful or ill-tempered woman," became synonymous among some in the '90s with female assertiveness.

-Kennedy says keeping "nigger" taboo only reaffirms its power to harm.
+Kennedy says keeping [word removed in order to comply with Google's Publisher Policy] taboo only reaffirms its power to harm.
 He writes: "In stressing the 'terror' of verbal abuse, proponents of hate-speech regulation have, ironically, empowered abusers while simultaneously weakening black students by counseling that they should feel grievously wounded by remarks that their predecessors would have ignored or shaken off."

 Efforts to ban the word are futile anyway, Bosch said: "I can't imagine it happening.
 It's very common that, over many centuries of use, a word can take on a new meaning because it's used in a new context.
 It may fall into disuse in its negative sense, and eventually be forgotten.